01 of 09

 Walk the Brooklyn Bridge

 Walk from Manhattan across the iconic Brooklyn Bridge through classic Brooklyn neighborhoods, including the outskirts of Park Slope.
 You can reach the shady Brooklyn Botanic Garden within an hour and twenty minutes (5 miles).
 Explore the Brooklyn Botanic Garden, then visit the adjacent Brooklyn Museum.
 It's a safe walk, but wear comfy shoes, and bring a map.
 You can choose to make a few detours into Fort Greene, Prospect Park South, Park Slope, or Prospect Park.Continue to 7 of 9 below.

 Since 1979, BRIC has launched the Celebrate Brooklyn!
 Festival in Prospect Park, a series of free music concerts for the summer in the bandshell.
 The music lineup includes several acts over the July 4th weekend.
 Get there early for seats or a good spot on the grass.Continue to 8 of 9 below.

 All over the country, Independence Day is celebrated by going to the beach with family and friends.
 Brooklyn has several beaches.
 You can consider Coney Island, Manhattan Beach, and Brighton Beach.
 Coney Island already has the hot dog eating contest, so you might want to check that out, ride the Cyclone, then hit the sand.
 A suggested 12-hour July 4th itinerary for Coney Island might help you plan your day.Continue to 9 of 9 below.

 09 of 09

 July 4th, it turns out, is a good day to go shopping.
 Some national chains have sales.
-Others might have one day specials.
+Others might have hot one-day specials.

-Some local mom-and-pop stores might take the day off, but at least in Brooklyn, many, many others don't.
-Gift shops, independent book sellers and food stores are likely to be open.
+Some local mom-and-pop stores might take the day off, but at least in Brooklyn, gift shops, independent booksellers, and food stores are likely to be open.
+Check before you go.